 Ascending from the beach, the uphill climb from Radical Bay was our very own ‘heartbreak hill’.
 My admiration goes to the unknown rider who passed me on this leg, maintaining his saddle while I acquiesed and became a walker rather than a cyclist.
 Nine tough beach legs nearly did me in, with all but one done on foot, pushing the bike through coarse soft sand.
 But there is a mountain bike God.
 A low tide towards midday provided perfect firm beach riding conditions for the final bike sprint to transition before the last ‘dash’ up to Hawkings Point.

 I can only think that the organisers must be closet sadists.
 Who else but a sick puppy would think it was a good idea to finish off a gruelling event with a 2.4km run up a 70m ascent from the beach.
 Sure the view from Hawkings Point is to die for.
 Which is what I could have happily done by the time I got there with 47km behind me.
 Perhaps organiser Joel Savage was more focused on the rewarding downhill run towards the fnish line outside the Picnic Bay pub.
 If so, it was indeed a welcome final leg to a challenging day.
 Clutching that finisher’s medal a just reward for the mud, sweat and bruises.

-Congratulations to the other 299 lunatics I shared the trails with on 23 March.
+Congratulations to the other 299 lunatics I shared the trails with.
 Special thanks also to the scores of volunteer marshals directing competitors along the way.